 Finding Time To Blog

 Whether you are a busy wife and mother or an overburdened single mom, a quick look at your schedule may lead to the conclusion that you have no time.
 If you are working a paying job, you must find the time to preserve your livelihood.
 The same holds true if you are in need of an outlet for your pent-up ideas and opinions.
 You must make the time by making it a priority.
+A nicely design time tracking sheet might move you from the point where you have no time to work by making you see which tasks that you do take up most of your time and are keeping you away from your real goals.
+You can download a lot of these free time tracking sheets online, so no need to spend extra bucks there!

 Writing is one activity where Thomas Edison’s famous quote holds true: “Genius is one percent inspiration, ninety-nine percent perspiration.”
 Whether writing does not come naturally to you or not, you must make a conscious decision to set an appointed time to write.
 This may be really in the morning or late at night, or you may need to take your kids to childcare to free up the space to work on your blog.
 Sometimes a sick child or other emergency may interfere with your plans, but determining a specific time to devote to writing is the only way it will happen.